xiaoyulics/homepage/index.md

 ## About Me

-I am a first-year Ph.D. student in Computer Science at Stevens Institute of Technology.
+I am a first-year Ph.D. student in Computer Science at the [Stevens Institute of Technology](https://www.stevens.edu/).
 I am fortunate to be advised by [Prof. Jie Shen](https://sites.google.com/site/jieshensjtu/).
-Before that, I got my Bachelor's degree in Mathematics and Computer Science from the University of New South Wales.
+Before that, I got my Bachelor's degree in Mathematics and Computer Science from the [University of New South Wales](https://www.unsw.edu.au/) in 2023.
 While there, I worked on AI for cybersecurity with [Dr. Jiaojiao Jiang](https://research.unsw.edu.au/people/dr-jiaojiao-jiang) and large-scale optimization with [Prof. Guoyin Li](https://web.maths.unsw.edu.au/~gyli/).

+---

 ## Research Interests

 I have broad interests in machine learning theory and theoretical computer science.
-I am particularly interested in the theoretical foundations of trustworthy machine learning (robustness, privacy, and fairness).
+I am particularly interested in the theoretical foundations of trustworthy machine learning (robustness, privacy and fairness).
 I am also keen on algorithm design and complexity analysis.

 - **Algorithmic Robustness**
 - **Differential Privacy**
 - **Optimization Algorithms**

+---

 ## News

 - **[Jul.
-2024]** One paper about misinformation detection is accepted by CIKM 2024.
+2024]** One paper studying misinformation detection got accepted to CIKM 2024.

+---

 ## Publications